 If you have suffered due to negligent keyhole surgery, you may be able to make a claim for compensation.

-making small incisions in the body in order to insert surgical tools and a fibre optic camera which transmits internal images to a television screen set up in the operating theatre.
+Keyhole surgery, also known as Laparoscopic surgery, is a modern surgical technique in which the procedure involves making small incisions in the body in order to insert surgical tools and a fibre optic camera which transmits internal images to a television screen set up in the operating theatre.
 It has many benefits over traditional surgery when conducted successfully, including reduced recovery time and reduced pain and suffering for the patient.
 For this reason it has become widely used in many areas of medicine.

 Most complications occur on initial surgical entry, and most medical negligence compensation claims concern damage to the bowel, injuries to blood vessels and the use of electro-surgery to coagulate, cut and dissect.